 The SDSU Curriculum Guide has been compiled to assist you in preparing curricular proposals for processing, for consideration for inclusion in the General Catalog, the Graduate Bulletin, and the SDSU Imperial Valley Bulletin.
-Also included in the Curriculum Guide are instructions on how to submit proposals for new certificate programs, for a degree to be placed in the Academic Master Plan, and for topics courses and General Studies courses to be included in the SDSU Class Schedule and in Extended Studies catalogs.
+The Curriculum Guide also includes instructions on how to submit proposals for new certificate programs, for a degree to be placed in the Academic Master Plan, and for topics courses and General Studies courses to be included in the SDSU Class Schedule and in SDSU World Campus catalogs.

 The full Curriculum Guide can be downloaded under "Quick Links," located on the left side of this web page.

 For all new and special topics courses, use the regular campus proposals found in the SDSU Curriculum Guide.
 If the course you want to offer is NOT new and NOT a special topics course, please visit the Course Proposals and Section Requests web page and complete a "Course Section Request Form."
-For all non-credit and/or professional development credit courses, please use the appropriate course proposal forms located on the College of Extended Studies website.
+For all non-credit and/or professional development credit courses, please use the appropriate course proposal forms located on the SDSU World Campus website.

 Curricular Processing Deadlines